NAB summons Zardari on May 29

 ISLAMABAD: The National Accountability Bureau (NAB) has summoned former president and Pakistan People's Party (PPP) Co-Chairman Asif Ali Zardari on May 29.

+Sources said NAB officials are expected to record Zardari's statement during his appearance next week.
+The NAB has already summoned Zardari's son, PPP Chairman Bilawal Bhutto Zardari on May 29.

+Bilawal is also expected to record his statement in the money-laundering case during his appearance before NAB next week.

-Earlier, the NAB had summoned Zardari on May 23, but he excused himself due to health issues.
-Through his legal adviser Senator Farooq H Naek, Zardari communicated to the NAB that the former president could not appear due to health reasons and he had to consult his doctor in Karachi.
+Earlier, the NAB had summoned Zardari on May 23, but he had excused himself from appearing due to some health issue.
+Zardari through his legal adviser Senator Farooq H Naek communicated to the NAB through a letter that the former president could not appear due to health reasons and he had to consult his doctor in Karachi.

-Bilawal was also earlier summoned on May 22, but he also sought a fresh date as he had received the NAB’s call up notice on that day only.
+Bilawal was also earlier summoned on May 22, but he sought fresh date as he received the NAB’s call up notice on same day.

-The NAB had recently arrested Consultant Director of Nooriabad Power Company, Khursheed Jamali in fake bank accounts scam from Karachi for extending illegal favours to M/S Technomen Kinetic Pvt Ltd and others in projects of Sindh Nooriabad Power Company and Sindh Transmission and Dispatch Company.
+The NAB had recently arrested Consultant Director of Nooriabad Power Company Khursheed Jamali in fake bank accounts scam from Karachi with regard extending illegal favour to M/S Technomen Kinetic Pvt Ltd and others in projects of Sindh Nooriabad Power Company and Sindh Transmission and Dispatch Company (STDC).

-The NAB Rawalpindi has also arrested accused CEO M/S Technomen Kinetic Pvt Ltd Syed Asif Mahmood and Director Nooriabad Power Company Syed Arif Ali in the fake bank accounts scam.
+The NAB Rawalpindi has also arrested accused CEO M/S Technomen Kinetic Pvt Ltd Syed Asif Mahmood and Director Nooriabad Power Company Syed Arif Ali in case of inquiry against the holders of public office, legal persons and others in fake bank accounts scam.

 ISLAMABAD: The National Accountability Bureau (NAB) has summoned former president and Pakistan People's Party (PPP) Co-Chairman Asif Ali Zardari on May 29.

+Sources said NAB officials are expected to record Zardari's statement during his appearance next week.
+The NAB has already summoned Zardari's son, PPP Chairman Bilawal Bhutto Zardari on May 29.

+Bilawal is also expected to record his statement in the money-laundering case during his appearance before NAB next week.

-Earlier, the NAB had summoned Zardari on May 23, but he excused himself due to health issues.
-Through his legal adviser Senator Farooq H Naek, Zardari communicated to the NAB that the former president could not appear due to health reasons and he had to consult his doctor in Karachi.
+Earlier, the NAB had summoned Zardari on May 23, but he had excused himself from appearing due to some health issue.
+Zardari through his legal adviser Senator Farooq H Naek communicated to the NAB through a letter that the former president could not appear due to health reasons and he had to consult his doctor in Karachi.

-Bilawal was also earlier summoned on May 22, but he also sought a fresh date as he had received the NAB’s call up notice on that day only.
+Bilawal was also earlier summoned on May 22, but he sought fresh date as he received the NAB’s call up notice on same day.

-The NAB had recently arrested Consultant Director of Nooriabad Power Company, Khursheed Jamali in fake bank accounts scam from Karachi for extending illegal favours to M/S Technomen Kinetic Pvt Ltd and others in projects of Sindh Nooriabad Power Company and Sindh Transmission and Dispatch Company.
+The NAB had recently arrested Consultant Director of Nooriabad Power Company Khursheed Jamali in fake bank accounts scam from Karachi with regard extending illegal favour to M/S Technomen Kinetic Pvt Ltd and others in projects of Sindh Nooriabad Power Company and Sindh Transmission and Dispatch Company (STDC).

-The NAB Rawalpindi has also arrested accused CEO M/S Technomen Kinetic Pvt Ltd Syed Asif Mahmood and Director Nooriabad Power Company Syed Arif Ali in the fake bank accounts scam.
+The NAB Rawalpindi has also arrested accused CEO M/S Technomen Kinetic Pvt Ltd Syed Asif Mahmood and Director Nooriabad Power Company Syed Arif Ali in case of inquiry against the holders of public office, legal persons and others in fake bank accounts scam.